tannerbland/be434-Spring2025/assignments/00_getting_started/setup5_hpc.md

 Next, you will need to clone your GitHub repository for the class on the HPC in your home directory.
 To do this follow these steps:

-1. In the VSCode app, select Terminal -> new terminal from the top menu bar.
+1. First, we need to tell GitHub that the HPC is a trusted source.
+So, we are going to generate a "key".
+Go to the HPC web portal, select Clusters -> Shell access from the top menu bar and type the following commands into the shell

+cd .ssh
+ssh key-gen (accept all defaults, don't give a password) cat id_dsa.pub (copy the entire line from ssh-dss onwards)

+2. Follow the steps in this protocol (https://www.protocols.io/view/github-ssh-keys-q26g7do9gwz1/v1) to paste the key into your GitHub settings.

-2. In the terminal window type the following commands:
+3. In the terminal window (from above) type the following commands:
 !!!
 Be sure to change the link to your repository !!!

 cd